anhthu253/resource-management/README.md

 * loose coupling between services
 * improved scalability
 * easier extension for additional notification channels (e.g., SMS, push notifications)

+The Notification Service implements a **retry mechanism** for failed email notifications.

+Notification DB maintains a record of all email attempts, allowing for monitoring and troubleshooting of notification issues.

 ---